The Adventure Zone Royale: Episode 14

 Okay.

-there will be an alarm that alerts me that the creature has touched or entered the warded area.
-Yes.
+uh there will be an alarm that alert me that the creature has touched or entered the warded area yeah so when you this is a uh an uncommon usage of the spell but you can designate creatures that the matt mckelroy story

-you can designate creatures that won't set off the alarm so i assume you designate him right right uh and you're casting this on uh who
+You can designate creatures that won't set off the alarm.
+So I assume you designate him.

-yes okay you can also choose that the alarm is mental or audible so this can be an alarm to be audible okay
+You can also choose that the alarm is mental or audible.
+So this can be an alarm.

-and i want it to be uh a viso a viso no it's actually it produces the sound of a handbell for 10 seconds within 60 feet so i can't have that no you can't uh i'll live with that.
-Okay.
+No, it's actually, it produces the sound of a handbell for 10 seconds within 60 feet.
+So I can't have that.

 Oh, okay.